 - Mentoring Excellence for Developing Leaders is a 9-month program designed for mid-level faculty to bolster mentoring skills

-- Boutique-style consulting for mentor programs on campus or within departments is available on a case-by-case basis; if you have questions about mentoring, please contact Amy Mackenroth.
+- Consulting for mentor programs on campus or within departments is available on a case-by-case basis.
+Please contact Harmony Hilton with questions.